 Growing Herbs in Containers

 Consider planting several herbs together for maximum impact.
 Just make sure the combinations have similar water and light needs.
-A "kitchen container garden" could include thyme, sage and tarragon; a "scented garden" might include mint, scented geranium, lemon balm; or plant an entire container of different sages like common, tri-color, golden, purple, clary and pineapple.
+A "kitchen container garden" could include thyme, sage and tarragon; a "scented herb garden" might include mint, scented geranium, lemon balm.
+Another interesting combination is to plant one container of different sages like common, tri-color, golden, purple, clary and pineapple.